-The term "ceramic tile" refers to the broad group of manufactured hard tiles made from pressed and fired clay.
-Within the overall label of "ceramic tile" there are several subcategories, ranging from relatively soft and porous terra cotta to very hard porcelain tiles made from fine clays fired under very high temperatures.
+The term "ceramic tile" refers to a broad group of manufactured hard tiles made from pressed and fired clay.
+Within the overall label of ceramic tile, there are several subcategories.
+These range from relatively soft and porous terracotta to very hard porcelain tiles made from fine clays, which are fired under very high temperatures.
 While the glaze can wear away over time with harsh use, ceramic tile is expected to last up to 100 years.
 Ceramic tile's hardness and imperviousness to water make this material an ideal flooring option for rooms from the kitchen to the bedroom.

 Tile floors are still in style and favored in many regions.
 Across the various categories, ceramic floor tiles can be fabricated with almost any color, design, pattern, or texture that is imaginable.
-Today's porcelain floor tiles, for example, can look convincingly like marble, hardwood, stone, metal, or even leather and cork.
+Many of today's porcelain floor tile trends, for example, look convincingly like marble, hardwood, stone, metal, or even leather and cork.
+Opt for neutral shades when choosing tile colors for this long-lasting flooring to complement any future changes in decor.

 One of the most popular options that are trending in tile floors is to choose a design that mimics a natural material like hardwood.
 This allows you to get the beauty of that natural substance while still maintaining the low maintenance, durability, and functionality of ceramic tile.
+The faux wood ceramic tile flooring idea is great for family rooms, dining rooms, bedrooms, kitchens, and more.

 Terracotta Tile With Accent Tile

 Terracotta is a form of ceramic tile made from a relatively soft red clay fired at moderate temperatures (about 1800 degrees Fahrenheit).
 Unlike most ceramics, terracotta tiles do not receive a glazed surface treatment.
 That means that they cannot be printed and are not protected against stains and water damage.
 Terracotta can be sealed to protect the material against these hazards, but overall, terracotta tiles will be less durable, more prone to damage, and harder to maintain than other types of ceramic tile.